The Boston Symphony Orchestra's Real Crisis Has Nothing to Do with Andris Nelsons

 The harder question

 The traditional patron base continues to age out.
-And without a value proposition that speaks to what people actually need right now—not what their grandparents needed—the replacement rate will remain low.
-The BSO will play to an emptier and emptier hall.
+And without a value proposition that speaks to what people actually need right now—not what their grandparents needed—the replacement rate will remain low and attendance will continue to contract, cycle after cycle.

 The BSO has extraordinary assets.
-World-class musicians who care deeply about this institution.
+World-class musicians who care deeply.
 Symphony Hall.
-A $680 million endowment.
+A large endowment.
 A brand built over 145 years.

 The question worth asking right now isn't who should stand on that podium.
 It's how do we begin to build a new model for today’s world?